 Good balance is essential to running, jumping or participating in sports that involve changing position quickly.
-However, a 2009 study shows kids with juvenile arthritis in the lower extremities often have impaired balance, which could potentially hamper sports performance and put them at greater risk of sports injury.
+However, a study by researchers at Columbia Children’s Hospital in Vancouver, Canada, shows kids with juvenile arthritis in the lower extremities often have impaired balance, which could potentially hamper sports performance and put them at greater risk of sports injury.

-The study, presented at the October 2009 annual scientific meeting of the American College of Rheumatology in Philadelphia, was one of the first to examine balance in kids with lower extremity arthritis, says study leader Kristin Houghton, MD.
+The study, which was published in the Summer 2013 issue of the journal Pediatric Physical Therapy, was first and only, to date, comprehensive assessment of balance in children with JIA and healthy controls, says study leader Kristin Houghton, MD.
 In her pediatric rheumatology practice, Dr. Houghton observed that children with arthritis affecting their legs often have difficulty with single-leg standing and hopping.
-She was concerned that poor balance might place children with arthritis at increased risk of injury during play and physical activity.
+Because increased rates of injury, including ankle sprains and anterior cruciate ligament knee injuries, are reported in young athletes with poor single-leg balance, Dr. Houghton was concerned that poor balance might place children with arthritis at increased risk of injury during play and physical activity.

-The study evaluated 25 children with JIA between the ages of 8 and 18, using the Biodex Balance System (BBS) platform.
-The movable platform provides up to 20 degrees of surface tilt within a 360-degree range of motion, with a visual feedback that allows assessment of single- and double-leg postural balance.
+The study evaluated 25 children with JIA between the ages of 8 and 18 and 36 healthy age-matched controls, using the Biodex Balance System (BBS) platform.
+The movable platform provides up to 20 degrees of surface tilt within a 360-degree range of motion, with a visual feedback that allows assessment of single-and double-leg postural balance.
 Allowing for varying levels of difficulty of stability testing from static to very unstable, it has been used to study balance in adults with rheumatoid arthritis and ankylosing spondylitis.

 Exercises Can Help